Alistair401/10C/README.md

 Provide code examples and explanations of how to get the project.

-## API Reference
+## Pubmed API Reference

-Depending on the size of the project, if it is small and simple enough the reference docs can be added to the README.
-For medium size to larger projects it is important to at least provide a link to where the API reference docs live.
+Further reading on the Pubmed API can found [here.](http://www.ncbi.nlm.nih.gov/books/NBK25500/ "Pubmed API")

 ## Tests